rbjorklin/marathon-instance-tracker/README.md

 * Sort out a working docker container
 * Make sure it handles situations where znodes are locked
+* Figure out a way to handle upgrade situations where momentarily INSTANCES is INSTANCES+1
 * Clean up the messy code
 * Write some tests